onfido/castor/CONTRIBUTING.md

 2. Then in another terminal open Cypress with:

-   `yarn cypress open`
+   `yarn cypress open --env failOnSnapshotDiff=false`

 Alternatively you could use a single terminal with:

-    yarn concurrently -k -n ,cypress:open yarn:e2e:serve "yarn cypress open"
+    yarn concurrently -k -n ,cypress:open yarn:e2e:serve "yarn cypress open --env failOnSnapshotDiff=false"

+For a nicer experience, [you can report snapshot diffs in your test results to console](https://github.com/jaredpalmer/cypress-image-snapshot#reporter):

+    --reporter cypress-image-snapshot/reporter

 If tests fail on image diffing, make sure no regression has been introduced.

 Diffed images are stored in `./coverage/e2e/.diff`.

-If you introduced visual changes intentionally and are sure it's how it should look, update the screenshot baselines with:
+If you introduced visual changes intentionally and are sure it's how it should look, update the screenshot baselines by downloading `screenshots` artifacts in your PR's checks and copying the images into `./e2e/.snapshots`.

-    yarn snapshot

 ### Build packages locally